cancerberoSgx/jsx-alone/README.md

 # TODO

+ * ISSUE click handler broken
- * issue: currently simple is combining test utilities so bundle size is big 16 kb and should be no more than 5 kb!
+ * issue: currently simple example  is combining test utilities so bundle size is big 16 kb and should be no more than 5 kb!
  * performance comparison against other template implementations like js string, handlebars, react, inferno (those that support isomorphic)
  * run dom sample project in jsdom for automatic report
  * React.Fragment